Srividyare/WalmartTicketService/README.md

       `mvn clean compile install`

-  - Check if the jar file is created in target/TicketService-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+  - Check if the jar file is created in `target/TicketService-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

   - To run the app

-     `java -jar TicketService-0.0.1-SNAPSHOT-jar-with-dependencies.jar`
+     `java -jar target/TicketService-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

   - Follow the instructions on the command line.
+(The app will exit with an exception if a wrong input is provided).

   Example Run: